Johnstown, New York: Early colonial history

 The Irishman William Johnson came to the Province of New York from Ireland in 1738.
 Johnson was a trader who learned Indigenous languages and culture and formed close relationships with many Native American leaders, especially those of the Mohawk and other members of the Iroquois Confederacy.
 Johnson made use of his alliances and influence with the Iroquois on behalf of the British during the French and Indian War, in which he was a major general.
 He helped Great Britain defeat France and take over control of certain territories in North America.
+After the war, when control of all of Canada passed to Britain, Johnson was appointed Superintendent of Northern Indians, and took charge of all British government relations with the Native American nations bordering the Great Lakes and the colonies of New York and Pennsylvania.